MKnierim/TeaTimer/README.md

 * Add minimize button on top

 ### Functionality
-* Figure out how to make buttons clickable multiple times before starting the timer (adjusting infusion cycle with repeated clicks)
+* Figure out how to make buttons clickable multiple times before starting the timer (adjusting infusion cycle with repeated clicks) - Could be done with one shot QTimer?
-* Same problem with adjusting the countdown display - probably needs to be separated from current event handlers
+* Make sure that clicking a different button resets the cycle count (don't increase if a different tea is chosen) - Maybe I could integrate the cycle state into the Tea object (in data.py) later...

 ### Data
-* Integrate infusion times from data.py into countdown function
+* Integrate infusion times from data.py into countdown function - Could possibly be done by storing the button object in the data class?

+### Style
+* Change background and font color of main window continously as infusion is getting closer to stop.